williamnguyen-activecyber/okta.github.io/_source/_standards/SCIM/index.md

 #### Submit for Okta Review

-Once you have a functioning SCIM app integration in your developer org, there are a few steps to submit it for Okta review via the OAN Manager.
+Once you have a functioning SCIM app integration in your developer org, there are a few steps to submit it for Okta review via the OIN Manager.

-Your submission provides Okta with all the metadata needed to create a customized app for publication in [the Okta Application Network](https://www.okta.com/resources/find-your-apps/?_ga=1.200024301.294942002.1477328324).
+Your submission provides Okta with all the metadata needed to create a customized app for publication in [the Okta Integration Network](https://www.okta.com/resources/find-your-apps/?_ga=1.200024301.294942002.1477328324).
 Okta will review the submission, create the customized app, run it through our internal QA, and then make it available in your developer org for your own testing.

 We recommend completing these five steps before actual submission, with detailed instructions in the next section: